Definition, Etiology, PathogenesisTop

 2. Imaging studies may reveal enlarged parathyroid glands and various bone lesions similar to those found in primary hyperparathyroidism.

-Hypercalcemia in a patient with secondary hyperparathyroidism in whom other causes of hypercalcemia have been excluded.
+Hypercalcemia and elevated PTH in a patient with treated secondary hyperparathyroidism in whom other causes of hypercalcemia have been excluded.

 Total or subtotal parathyroidectomy in patients with serum PTH levels >1000 pg/mL despite medical treatment; hypercalcemia >3 mmol/L; persistent pruritus, bone pain, extraskeletal calcifications (lungs, muscles, skin), or severe myopathy.
 A complication of total parathyroidectomy may be adynamic bone disease (low-turnover bone disease).
-For discussion on the choice of surgery, see Appendix 1.
+Discussion on the choice of surgery: see Appendix 1.

-The management of tertiary hyperparathyroidism depends on the degree of symptoms, the risk of complications (primarily calciphylaxis and increased cardiac risk), and values of calcium and PTH.
-Patients requiring surgery need either total parathyroidectomy and transplant or subtotal parathyroidectomy with the preservation of a small (approximately 3- to 4-mm) piece of the parathyroid tissue, often with a backup parathyroid transplant in case the preserved fragment of tissue does not survive.
+The management of tertiary hyperparathyroidism depends on the degree of symptoms, risk of complications (primarily damage to the transplanted kidney), and values of calcium and PTH.
+Patients requiring surgery need either total parathyroidectomy and transplant or subtotal parathyroidectomy with the preservation of a small (approximately 3 to 4 mm) piece of the parathyroid tissue, often with a backup parathyroid transplant in case the preserved fragment of tissue does not survive.
 Occasionally at surgery only some of the parathyroid glands are significantly enlarged and only these need to be removed.